Prom: Fun, Stress — or Both?

 For some people, the biggest prom worry is asking and being asked: It's natural to stress out about gathering the courage to invite that special someone — and to worry you might be turned down.

 Although it's tempting to avoid the possibility of rejection by not asking, who wants to be afraid of taking a chance?
 Ask.
 If the person says no, you can move on.
-That's what Gina did — and she was surprised when people told her how much they admired her for asking Chris in the first place.
 If you never ask, you may miss out on a great evening with someone who may be shy and waiting for you to make the first move.

 This works the other way around, of course: If you need to decline an offer, consider the other person's feelings when you say no. Remind yourself that it took guts to ask and probably caused a lot of nervousness.
 Let the person down gently, rather than embarrassing him or her.